guillermodev18/Algorithm_and_Data_Structure/Binary_Search/README.md

 # Binary Search
 ## Description
 - Steps for implement Binary Search:
-1.Compare x with the middle element.
+1. Compare x with the middle element.
-2.If x matches with the middle element, we return the mid index.
+2. If x matches with the middle element, we return the mid index.
-3.Else If x is greater than the mid element, then x can only lie in the right half subarray after the mid element.
+3. Else If x is greater than the mid element, then x can only lie in the right half subarray after the mid element.
 So we recur for the right half.
 ## What I have learned?
 - Is BigO(log n)
 - The array have to be sorted in order to work.